 DO I REALLY NEED TO HIRE A BUYER’S AGENT TO BUY THAT HOUSE?

 Yes!
-People are often confused whether to hire a buyer’s agent or not, so let me explain why you should whether you are looking at new construction or resales.
+People are often confused whether to hire a buyer’s agent or not, so let me explain why you should whether you are looking at new construction homes or resales.

 Buying a condo or house is one of the largest purchases you will likely make in your lifetime.
 This is not the time to be dollar wise and penny foolish, as they say.
-Especially when buyer’s agents work for FREE!

-For example, when you pull comps for non-gated communities or gated communities in Boca Raton, search engines don’t know why or if one community commands more money than another.
+For example, when you pull comps for non-gated communities or gated communities in Boca Raton, search engines don’t know why one community commands more money than another.
 I do.
 I’ve even seen this with appraisers who come from out of the area.
 They typically go by square footage and upgrades.
 But the fact is that some communities command more money, and that’s just the way it is.
 When a house is overpriced, I know it – the public may not.

 Let’s take it a step further and say you are looking for pet friendly gated communities in Boca Raton FL.
 Do you really think a website knows if a specific community will take your 90 lb Labrador or 3 dogs, one of which is German Shepherd?
 They do not!
 The same thing applies if you are looking for pet friendly condos in Boca Raton or pet friendly 55+ communities in Delray Beach FL.
 The websites don’t know.
 Even if it says so on the listing, listings are often wrong.

 Buying new construction and think you don’t need a buyer’s agent?
 Think again!
 You definitely do!

 The builder is there to sell houses.
 He and his agent do not work for you.
 Although they may be very nice and helpful, they are not your friends.
 They are there strictly to sell houses.